 We believe the roadmap to learning guitar isn't clear, making users feel lost as to where to start or continue from.
 We are also aware from the client that users are having a hard time seeing success and measuring progress.

-The goal is to understand guitar learners more holistically, their motivations and fears in life, then to investigate their experience on the platform so that we can remove those painpoints and make the learning experience more welcoming and rewarding.
+The goal is to understand guitar learners more holistically, their motivations and fears in life, then to investigate their experience on the platform so that we can remove those painpoints and help them achieve their life-long dream of playing guitar.